googleapis/google-cloud-go/pubsub/testdata/README.md

 publish.csv was generated with `kimkyung@`'s ordering_key_verifier.

-us-states.proto and us-states.avsc are used to validate protobuf and avro schemas respectively.
+schema/us-states.proto and schema/us-states.avsc are used to validate protobuf and avro schemas respectively.